FacuBarrios01/MitchellMerrittAlgorithm/README.md

 Process id MUST NOT exceed the value of the number of processes.
 See example dataset in the documentation.

 ## Code coments
-For a better understanding of the code I recomend start reviewing it starting from the main method inside the Node.java file
+For a better understanding of the code I recomend start reviewing it starting from the main method inside the MitchellMerritt.java file